 A business must provide employees a workplace that is free from recognizable hazards that are causing or likely to cause death or serious harm.

 When temperatures rise to extremes, that becomes a recognizable hazard with clear risks to the health and safety of workers.
 Your employer must take steps to address the issue.

 OSHA has recommendations for employers regarding office temperature, humidity, and indoor air quality.
 Although this is guidance and not a rigid rule, OSHA recommends keeping indoor office temperatures between 68-76°F and humidity at 20-60%.
-The OSHA website also has a heat index guide for employers that stresses the importance of water, rest, and shade.

 OSHA considers office temperature and humidity to be a matter of personal comfort rather than hazards that can cause serious injury or death.
 The General Duty Clause does not apply for personal comfort cases where health or safety is not at risk.